lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     You can download the |input_polymer_solution| and
     |mol_polymer_solution| I wrote to make the short polymer.
-    Note that angular potentials are used to give some rigidity to the polymer.
+    Note that some additional angular potentials are used to give its rigidity to the polymer.

 .. |input_polymer_solution| raw:: html